optiones/optiones-github.io/Continuous-Testing.md

     grunt shell:continuous

-Run with more options: go to /tests/continuous
+Run with more options, go to /tests/continuous

 Run locally: